vie-vacious/pill-E/README.md

 # pill-E
-A smart pill dispenser that tracks medical dosage intake and reminds you up keep up with your meds!
+A smart pill dispenser that tracks medical dosage intake and reminds you to keep up with your meds!

 ---
 ### Mechanical Design